Mr-RT/selenium/READ.md

 ## Installation

-Maven needs to be installed to run this project.
+Maven and a web browser such as Mozilla Firefox needs to be installed to run this project.

 The project uses the following dependencies:
 * TestNG 6.9.10